 - The emergence of powerful SM systems enables hate speech and harassment to proliferate on a mass scale, often by organized and mechanized efforts.

 - The power of SM systems to inflict suffering and hate upon individuals and groups causes tension against the principles of free speech.

 - Despite the damage caused by anonymous SM systems, there are benefits that influence mainstream SM systems.

 Required Article: The Online Disinhibition Effect

 John Suler’s research article “The Online Disinhibition Effect” describes the six psychological factors that contribute to trolling behavior.
 Download PDF: “The Online Disinhibition Effect“.
-Log in to the GSC online library first, then look for the “FULL TEXT PDF” link on the left margin.

 Required Article: Regulating social media